leliel12/talks/vvv2016/carpyncho/poster.rst

 ------------------------------

-All the interaction to the backend (including the Web Interface) are made by a small Domain Specific Language that expose (at the moment of this work) 4
+All the interaction to the backend (including the Web Interface) are made by a small Domain Specific Language that provide (at this moment) four functions to:
-to:

--   Make a Simple Cone Search (http://www.ivoa.net/documents/latest/ConeSearch.html) on the K filter.
+-   Make a Simple Cone Search (SCS) on the Ks-band data.
 -   Sort and slice the result
 -   Filter the SCS by attributes
 -   Train a model with the selected learner (RandomForestClassifier, DecisionTreeClassifier, SVC or MultinomialNB)
--   Download the data and the model generated in the server
+-   Download the data and model generated in the server

-**Note:** The first 3 and the last functionality is already functional and available in the demo.
+**Note:** The first 3 and last item are already functional and available in the demo.

-CQL are created above the Python Object Models and compiled to a JSON format client-side with Brython (http://brython.info/) to avoid execute untrusted code on our server.
+CQL is created above the Python Object Model and compiled to a JSON format client-side with Brython (http://brython.info/) to avoid the execution of untrusted code on the server side.

-The sintax can be resumed as:
+The syntax can be sumarized as:

 .. code-block:: python